carolinefye/cs105hwk3/SHORTCUTS.md

 Ctrl + 9 = jump to the rightmost tab
 Ctrl + tab = jump to next tab
 Ctrl + shift + tab = jump to previous window

+Indeterminate Form Shortcut:
+According to L'Hospital's Rule, you can evaluate the limit of an indeterminate form by taking the derivative of f(x) divided by the derivative of g(x).
+For example:
+The limit as x approaches 0 of sin(x)/x = sin(x)'/x' = 1